Biology Educational Videos

 - L. pneumophila is considered a facultative intracellular pathogen.

-- Infection in humans follows inhalation of fine aerosol (<5 µm particle size) containing organisms that are both viable and virulent.
+- Infection in humans follows the inhalation of fine aerosol (<5 µm particle size) containing organisms that are both viable and virulent.

 - Once within the alveoli the legionellae are taken up by resident alveolar macrophages where they survive and replicate within a specialized, membrane-bound vacuole by resisting acidification and evading fusion with lysosomes.